πŸ’©

 Is this source credible?
 Do they have a track record of corrections, retractions, or known bias?
 Then: is the framing neutral, or is it quietly steering you toward a conclusion before you've seen the evidence?

-Is this trying to inform you or activate you?
+Who profits if you believe this?
+Follow the money, the clicks, the political capital.
 There's a difference between "here's what happened" and "here's why you should be furious."
 We also check for in-group/out-group language, the "us vs. them" framing that turns news into tribalism.

 Each check is binary.
 Clean or red flag.
 No mushy "somewhat concerning" hedging.
 Either the content does the thing, or it doesn't.
 Your final score tells you exactly how much SHIT you're dealing with.